bhatanagar10/Adobe_Hackathon_Round_1/README.md

 2. Using the JSON to find the meaningful data and fill the ExtractedData.csv file accordingly

 ## How to run
 ##### App.java is the main class which runs all the functions.
-Run it to execute the program. src/main/java/App.java
+Run it to execute the program.
+Location-> src/main/java/App.java

 ## How Application works
 1. Extraction of Data from json is done in **ExtractionDataFromJSON**.
 2. In this class extraction is done is phases, in each phase different sections of data is extracted
-3. The way it extracts data in phases in shown below, which is the data of outout0.pdf
+3. The way it extracts data in phases in shown below, which is the data of output0.pdf

 ![Alt text](Phases.png)